What is the good news?

 Paul wrote that some things of the good news are first among other things.
 For example, the first (or most prominent) things to proclaim would be that Christ died for our sins, and that He was buried, and that He rose from the dead, and that He appeared to people afterward.

-The good news of Christ is thus not limited merely to the first things of the good news, but can expand to more things as recorded in Mark, Matthew, Luke and John.
+The good news of Christ is thus not limited merely to the FIRST things of the good news, but can expand to more things as recorded in the good news according to Matthew, Mark, Luke and John.

 The presentation of the good news can be adjusted to fit the audience.

-The presentation of good news of Christ can be adjusted depending on the audience.
-Indeed, not everyone is at the same level of understanding and have background knowledge to understand some things.
+The presentation of the good news of Christ can be adjusted depending on the audience.
+Indeed, not everyone is at the same level of understanding or has the same background knowledge to understand some things.

 For example, after mentioning "THE GOOD-NEWS (of) CHRIST" (Galatians 1:7), Paul added that he was entrusted the good news to the Gentiles (the "uncircumcised"), while Peter was entrusted the good news to the Jews (the "circumcised"), as Paul wrote: "I-have-been-entrusted THE GOOD-NEWS (FOR) THE UNCIRCUMCISED just-as Peter (FOR) THE CIRCUMCISED" (Galatians 2:7).